 Windows 8/RT App Spotlight, Part 8

-YouTube RT has come a long way since I first used the app.
+The app formerly known as YouTube RT has come a long way since I first used it.
 It’s beautifully designed and well-featured.
 It includes all the core features of the full YouTube website in addition to download features, commenting, and a remarkably slick interface.
-My only complaint about YouTube RT is a small one-- unlike YouTube+, there is no way to view downloaded YouTube videos from within the app.
+My only complaint about Hyper for YouTube is a small one-- unlike YouTube+, there is no way to view downloaded YouTube videos from within the app.
+That said, the ability to queue-up quick playlists is absolutely this app's best and killer feature.

 $2.99; Ad-supported unlimited full trial available; Alternative to Nextgen Reader